risk-first/website/menagerie/Software-Dependency-Risk.md

 ## Choice

 _Choosing_ dependencies can be extremely difficult.
-As we discussed above, the usefulness of any tool depends on its fit for purpose, it's _ergonomics within a given context_.
+As we discussed above, the usefulness of any tool depends on its fit for purpose, its _ergonomics within a given context_.
 It's all too easy to pick a good tool for the wrong job:

 > "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - [Abraham Maslow, _Toward a Psychology of Being_](https://en.wiktionary.org/wiki/if_all_you_have_is_a_hammer,_everything_looks_like_a_nail)